by-student-2017/skprogs-v.0.2.1/README.rst

 B. Creating the slater-koster parameter
 ---------------------------------------
 I calculated the slater-koster file using the skprogs package.
 The parameters required to create the Slater-Koster file were explored using Bayesian optimization.
+The parameters were evaluated by comparing the electronic structure using DFT using Quantum Espresso and DFTB+ package.

 Results and Discussion